cardstack/cardstack/AUTHENTICATION.md

 ## Getting an auth token

-When a app.cardstack.com dapp user initiates an action that requires Hub authentication, the client will use a `authToHubWithWallet` from the SDK.
+When a app.cardstack.com dapp user initiates an action that requires Hub authentication, the client will use a `HubAuth.authenticate` from the SDK.

 This method will first initiate a `GET` request to `https://hub.cardstack.com/api/session`